Easy SEO Strategies for Your Print on Demand Business Website

 Make your website user-friendly

-A fast online store that is not cluttered with information and has a great design is a key to a successful SEO strategy for an eCommerce website.
+A fast online store that is not cluttered with information and has a great design is a key to a successful SEO strategy for an eCommerce print on demand website.
 E.g., even the loading speed affects the decision of visitors to stay on the page - if it’s longer than 2 seconds, you’ve already lost 53% of users.
 What if a built-in search is also an essential feature in the user's arsenal?
 It’s also worth adding highly relevant content here, linking to other internal pages or authoritative publications - in general, absolutely everything can improve the customer experience and facilitate indexing by crawlers (e.g., utilizing structured data).

 The narrow niche of POD products here is focused on women's dresses, home goods, and accessories.
 The usability of this site is outstanding: you can utilize a site search, choose the most appropriate category.
 Interestingly, the home page immediately introduces the product collections and prices and informs about current events (free shipping).
 The store design also perfectly matches the assortment.